 She didn’t like me, and I didn’t like her.
 And that he wouldn’t admit there’s something wrong with her that was like the barrier between us and them.
 So at some point, he admitted it.
 That was when we started to soften where he was like, Okay, yeah, she is really mentally ill.
 And I’m actually a caretaker now.
 And it’s actually really hard.

 That was when we started to soften a little bit, but it was still very hard for me to see him because she was always there.
 And now he couldn’t actually not be there because she couldn’t leave her alone.

-And that was really the turning point where we started to have some conversations we shouldn’t have had many years before.
+That was really the turning point where we started to have some conversations we should have had many years before.
 It was just the beginning of us both melting.
 Then two months later, he passed.

 Oh, no, I couldn’t have done anything.
 Yeah, it was it was more than I would have loved for us to have a little bit more time to enjoy this softness we had suddenly built between us.
 And this is understanding of each other where we had both just been like, stubborn before, you know.

-But at least we at least we got there before he passed.
-That’s that’s definitely something I just wish we’d had a little bit more time.
+But at least we got there before he passed.
+That’s definitely something.
+I just wish we’d had a little bit more time.
 Yeah, I don’t think there’s anything I could have done to speed that up.
-Because he needed to come to the conclusion that it was okay to put her in a home for a while to actually give me the time that I need it.
+Because he needed to come to the conclusion that it was okay to put her in a home for a while to actually give me the time that I needed.